Terradue/doc-tep-geohazards/source/tutorials/dsm-opt.rst

 There is a total of 9 processing parameters that can be adjusted and when hovering over the parameter fields you will see a short explanation for each of the parameters.

 * **Sentinel-2 band:** Specify the Sentinel-2 band used for matching.
 The option *B04* is recommended since the red band is also used for band to band co-registration by ESA
-* **Sentinel-2 tile:** This parameter is mainly for backwards compatibility with older SAFE datasets(before 27 September 2016) where multiple tiles where distributed in one SAFE folder.
+* **Sentinel-2 tile:** This parameter is mainly for backwards compatibility with older SAFE datasets(before September 2016) where multiple tiles where distributed in one SAFE folder.
 For such datasets it is necessary to specify Sentinel-2 tile in the format T{UTM zone number}{MGRS code} (e.g. T31TGK).
 However, here we are dealing with single tile datasets so that the parameter can be set to *NONE*.
 * **Temporal matching range:** Defines how many pairs will be created considering the temporal order of the selected images.
 The default is *2* so that each image is matched with at most the previous 2 images within the selection.
-* **Split date:** An optional parameter of the form "yyyy-MM-ddTHH:mm:ss" which will split the time series into two subsets and pairs will only be formed among members of different subsets.
+* **Split date:** An optional parameter of the form "YYYY-MM-DD" which will split the time series into two subsets and pairs will only be formed among members of different subsets.
 We will see the utility of this parameter in the second example and will leave it at *NONE* for the moment.
 * **Window size:** The parameter controls the size of the template used for matching among the input images.
 More specifically it controls the neighborhood around the central pixel so that the default value of *3* results in a 7x7 window size.
 The minimum value is 1 (3x3 pixel) and the recommended maximum is 7 (15x15 pixel).
 A smaller window will allow to better reconstruct small scale variations while at the same time can lead to more noise.
 Vice versa larger window sizes will lead to greater robustness against noise while smoothing small scale details.
 For small scale movements such as landslides we recommend a smaller window size (e.g. 2) while for large scale movements such as coseismic slip larger window sizes are often better.
 * **Decorrelation threshold:** Matches with a correlation coefficient [0,1] will be discarded.
 The default value is *0.2*.
 * **Spatial matching range:** Defines the search range in pixel for finding matches.
 The actual search range is computed from this parameter as round(Spatial matching range/0.8)+2.
 This parameter should be adjusted according to the maximum expected displacement taking into account also the possible coregistration bias of the input images.
 This the considered landslide underwent a period of strong acceleration we will increase this value to *7*.